michaelbai30/League-of-Legends-Ranked-Win-Rate-Analysis/README.md

 This repository contains a notebook that analyzes data from approximately 10,000 Diamond+ (high elo) matches of League of Legends, a popular online battle arena (MOBA).
 The game is played between a "blue team" and a "red team" whose goals are to destroy the opposing team's base and ultimately, their "Nexus".
 The analysis focuses on the first 10 minutes of each match (the early game) and examines various factors to determine their correlation with the win rate.

-Note: Because the data covers only the first ten minutes of the game (a typical game of League of Legends can range from 15 - 60 mins in length), some variables are underrepresented because the game has not gone on for long enough yet.
+Note: Because the data covers only the first ten minutes of the game (a typical game of League of Legends can range from around 15 - 60 mins in length with the average being around 30 - 45 mins), some variables are underrepresented because the game has not gone on for long enough yet.
 For instance, teams typically do not slay elite monsters, dragons, or heralds, nor take down towers within the first 10 mins of the game, despite these being important factors in determining victory.

 ## Columns / Variables